Motiejus Valančius: Biography

 Motiejus Valančius was born February 28, 1801, into a well-to-do peasant family in Nasrėnai village, Kretinga district.
 Early in his youth, he had his baptismal records altered to indicate noble birth; the family name was Polonized to Wołonczewski.
-This practice, not uncommon among prosperous villagers, was a means of providing educational opportunities otherwise denied to peasant children.
+This practice, not uncommon among prosperous peasants, was a means of providing educational opportunities otherwise denied to Lithuanian children.
 In 1816 he entered the Dominican school at Žemaičių Kalvarija and six years later began his studies at the Theological Seminary in Varniai.
 He transferred to the Vilnius Priest Seminary in 1824, from which he graduated in 1828.
-Ordained a priest that same year, he spent the next six years teaching religion in Belarus.
+Ordained a priest that same year, he spent the next six years teaching religion in Mazyr.
 In 1834 he returned to Lithuania to take up a teaching position at the Kražiai College.

 In 1840 he was assigned to the Vilnius Theological Seminary, where he lectured in pastoral theology and biblical archaeology and where he earned his doctorate in theology in 1842.
 That same year on orders of the Tsar, the Academy, its teaching staff and student body, was moved to St. Petersburg, Russia.
 Valančius came back to Lithuania because of health problems in 1845 and was appointed rector of the Varniai Priest Seminary, serving in this capacity until 1850.
 Having been absent from Lithuania during the anti-Russian uprising in 1831, Valančius was considered to be relatively apolitical, and thus the Russian government did not object when he was proposed as an Episcopal candidate for the see of Samogitia.